MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inf-configuration.md

     For example, the CFU inbox driver requires information about the value capability usage details as per the firmware implementation.
 See the **INF value capability settings** section below for more information and an example on how to do this.

-    INF value capability settings are are specified through registry settings.
     You may configure each of these registry values per your firmware implementation needs.

     **CFU registry values**